 - Concussions: focusing on sports concussions; signs and symptoms, and information on what to do in the case of a suspected concussion

 Thanks to a generous gift from the Sarah W. Rollins Charitable Trust, BIA-MA is able to offer this redesigned Think A-Head program at a discounted fee of $75 for the first program and $25 for each additional program held at your school on the same day.
-Think A-Head aims to inform and engage students and supply them with applicable knowledge so that they can make more informed choices during a most impressionable time during their lives.
+Think A-Head aims to inform and engage students and equip them age appropriate knowledge so that they can make healthy and informed choices as they mature and grow.

 Read what people are saying about Think A-Head: